alxgrg/t3-notetaker/README.md

 ## Description

-Great tutorial by Jack Herrington to help get more comfortable with the T3 Stack.
+A note taking app with auth and a code editor, built with the T3 Stack.
+Based on a great tutorial by Jack Herrington.
 I Did some things differently, added some error handling and toasts for alerts.

 ### Built With